Help super-size your little one's future

 Kick-start your child’s financial future with a CommSec Minor Trust Account.

 And before you dive in, check out Six ways to research stocks or How to manage your risk when investing to brush up on your investing skills.
-The daily market reports are also a great way to stay on top of what’s happening, and can be a great resource for explaining investing to older kids.
+If it’s been awhile, or if you have older kids who would like to learn about the basics of share investing, the CommSec Invest podcast can be a fantastic place to start.

 *Whelan, S., Atalay, K. , Barrett, G. , Cigdem-Bayram, M. and Edwards, R. (2023) Transitions into home ownership: a quantitative assessment, AHURI Final Report No. 404, Australian Housing and Urban Research Institute Limited, Melbourne.
 Please note that all investing comes with risk.